eubrunomiguel/D2-Game-Server-Emulator-7.4/README.md

 # D2 Server
-D2 Server is based from OTHire.
+D2 Server is based on OTHire.
 OTHire is a free MMORPG emulation, that creates a own gameworld server, based on the CIPSoft's Tibia version 7.72.
 It is a fork of the OpenTibia Server project.

 Some features include:
 // TODO